-Schengen Visa for Indian Passport Holders and Citizens
+Schengen Visa For Indian Passport Holders And Citizens

-If you are looking for information about Schengen visa for Indian passport holders, you have come to the right place.
+If you are looking for information about Schengen visas for Indian passport holders, you have come to the right place.
 India is a respected tourist market for countries in Europe and the rest of the Schengen visa bloc.
 So important is this that more than 10 million Indian citizens are known to travel to Europe every year for different reasons.
-According to recent statistical figures and prospecting concerning this, the number is expected to get bigger by five million more, to have at least 15 million Indians travelling to Europe each year by 2020.
+According to recent statistical figures and prospecting concerning this, the number is expected to get bigger by five million more, to have at least 15 million Indians traveling to Europe each year by 2020.

 What is a Schengen Visa?

-A Schengen visa is a type of a special tourist visa that allows the holder to travel through or stay within the borders of the Schengen member countries for a short period (maximum of three months or 90 days) within a six-month period.
-For Indian citizens, one can make an application for a Schengen visa from an embassy of any of the member countries (you should visit the embassy or consulate of the member country in which you intend to have the main stay).
+A Schengen visa is a type of special tourist visa that allows the holder to travel through or stay within the borders of the Schengen member countries for a short period (maximum of three months or 90 days) within a six-month period.
+For Indian citizens, one can make an application for a Schengen visa from an embassy of any of the member countries (you should visit the embassy or consulate of the member country in which you intend to have the mainstay).
 There are currently 26 states in the Schengen visa bloc.

 These 26 Schengen area states include European (Union member) states that have abolished restrictions for travelers within their territorial boundaries through the Schengen agreement.
 In this way, travelers moving within this area do not require multiple visas for every country.
 The bloc acts like a single country and therefore a single Schengen visa.
 This agreement was signed in Schengen in Luxembourg in 1985.
 When looking for a Schengen visa for Indian passport holders, you need to understand the member states of the visa bloc and the requirements associated with the process of getting one.